pulibrary/command_line_curriculum/sec3/vim.md

 #### Repeating Keystrokes

-Here’s an extremely effective way to use Neovim.
+Here’s an extremely effective way to use vim.
 The following steps will reduce your toil significantly:

   * `.` - Repeat the last change.
   * `@:` - Repeat the last command executed.